 Updated: January 6th, 2022

 Hawaii’s long-awaited pre-travel testing program launched on October 15th, 2020.
 Since then, there have been a number of changes.
 Here we’ll keep you up to date on the most current Hawaii travel restrictions as well as what it’s like to visit Hawaii right now.
 We update this page often, but if you’d like more insights and current updates on exactly what it’s like here right now, our newsletter is for you.

 Once you get to Hawaii, there are restrictions in place that are constantly changing and will affect your vacation.
-We’ve included more details on those restrictions and will keep them up to date, but we know planning a trip to Hawaii is tough right now.
+We’ve included more details on those restrictions below and will keep them up to date, but we know planning a trip to Hawaii is tough right now.
 That’s why we created a newsletter to keep you informed of changes in state rules and travel advice for coming to Hawaii during these times.

 If you are planning a trip to Hawaii, there are two ways that you can avoid the state’s mandatory 10-day quarantine.
 Official government details can be found at hawaiicovid19.com.
 All travelers to Hawaii who are five and older must input their travel information into Hawaii’s Safe Travels website to receive a QR code.
 The QR code reduces processing time upon arrival.
 Visitors under five years old are noted in the system as dependents.

 1.)
 Vaccine Exemption Program